Wrexham and Ellesmere Railway: Wrexham Central station

-Having obtained authorisation for the line in 1885, the proprietors of the Wrexham and Ellesmere Railway had to apply to Parliament for an extension of the time allowed for construction; this was secured in 1888 (extension to July 1893) and again in 1890 with the Wrexham and Ellesmere Railway (Extension of Time) Act 1890 (53 & 54 Vict. c. xxv), when an extension to July 1895 was obtained.
+Having obtained authorisation for the line in 1885, the proprietors of the Wrexham and Ellesmere Railway had to apply to Parliament for an extension of the time allowed for construction; this was secured in 1888 with the Wrexham and Ellesmere Railway Act 1888 (51 & 52 Vict. c. cxcvii) giving an extension to July 1893, and again in 1890 with the Wrexham and Ellesmere Railway (Extension of Time) Act 1890 (53 & 54 Vict. c. xxv), when an extension to July 1895 was obtained.
 As the possible South Wales trunk route idea firmed up, the company also obtained powers, via the Wrexham and Ellesmere Railway Act 1895 (58 & 59 Vict. c. xvii) on 14 May 1895, for a west-to-north curve at Ellesmere, that would allow through running there.
 In this period the company chairman and many of the directors were also officers or directors of the Manchester, Sheffield and Lincolnshire Railway or the WM&CQR, or the Cambrian Railways.